 Shopify offers four pricing plans, each with different features and costs.
 Here’s a quick look at what each plan offers and the pricing:

-When Should You Upgrade Your Shopify Plan?
+When Should You Consider Using Higher Shopify Plans?

 The choice of which Shopify plan to use depends on your store’s revenue and needs.
 Here’s a rough guide to when it might make sense to upgrade: